-Advisor: Mr. Schulz
+Advisor: Mr. Parness

-Meetings: Athletic Office, E
+Meetings: Athletic Office, E (After school, as needed.)

 Meet with the athletic director prior to their season to discussions on being a captain and the responsibilities which go along with being a captain.
 Will meet again during the season as is needed.